Truck Traffic in Lincoln

 Map shows ideal route for trucks,so why haven’t you posted restrictions on the short stretch from Bartlett along Greenlane rd to Ontario street.this area is only residential?

-Gunner asked about 2 years ago
+Gunner asked over 2 years ago

 Thanks for your question.
 Once Bartlett Rd is upgraded and specifically signed as a truck route we would look at other intersecting streets for further restriction.
 In response to your request, the Town will look at monitoring this particular section of Greenlane with traffic counts for truck traffic to gain a better understanding on the amount of trucks and what else should be done in terms of restrictions, etc. Please note that Greenlane is collector east/west roadway and as such will experience some truck traffic making local deliveries, etc. in the Beamsville area.